In this article we give the required steps to get the Windows platform up and running in the Windows IDE.

 - Visual Studio Community 2019 can be found here.

-- For older versions, see lower down this page.
+- For older versions, see near the bottom of this page.

 Please note that all versions of Visual Studio require you to be running at least Windows 7 with SP1.
 If you do not have SP1 installed, Visual Studio will refuse to install.
-(Win 7 + SP1 is the minimum required to run GameMaker anyway, so you should already have this.)
+(Win 7 + SP1 is the minimum required to run older versions of GameMaker that support Windows 7 anyway, so you should already have at least this.)

-Once downloaded, start the installation process, and then follow the steps outlined below for the version that you are installing (again, older Visual Studio versions are documented lower down this page).
+Once downloaded, start the installation process, and then follow the steps outlined below for the version that you are installing.

 Installing VS2022 / VS2019